Workshops &

 Trio House Press editors Kris Bigalk and Natasha Kane have extensive experience as

-creative writing professors and as editors of poetry and creative nonfiction titles for Trio House Press.
+creative writing professors and workshop facilitators, and as editors of poetry and creative nonfiction titles for Trio House Press.
 Check out our current offerings, which include Manuscript Consultations and Zoom and in-person classes and workshops.

 Whether you've just finished your first manuscript or you've been submitting a manuscript for awhile, maybe you could use some feedback on individual poems and the manuscript as a whole -- along with some tips on where you might submit it and how to improve your network of readers.